-- Labels shall be an integral part of the container or shall be affixed as close as feasible to the container by string, wire, adhesive, or other methods that prevent their loss or unintentional removal. - Labels for contaminated equipment must follow the same labeling requirements.
+- Labels shall be fluorescent orange or orange-red or predominantly so, with lettering or symbols in a contrasting color. - Labels shall be an integral part of the container or shall be affixed as close as feasible to the container by string, wire, adhesive, or other methods that prevent their loss or unintentional removal. - Labels for contaminated equipment must follow the same labeling requirements.
 In addition, the labels shall also state which portions of the equipment remain contaminated.